 I hope this week’s episode and song inspire you to do the same.

-- My choice to use the nativity as tool instead of getting aggravated
+- My choice to use the nativity as a tool instead of getting aggravated

 - Matthew 1:20-23 where the angel tells Joseph the baby fulfills a prophecy